Remy2701/zigplotlib/readme.md

 # Zig Plot Lib
+> This project is currently stalled as I don't have much time to work on it.
+Anybody can freely create a PR to add new features and I'll review it; or you can also fork it yourself and add whatever you would like.

 The Zig Plot Lib is a library for plotting data in Zig.
 It is designed to be easy to use and to have a simple API.

 **Note:** This library is still in development and is not yet ready for production use.